WWE brand extension: Championships

 In early 2019, the WWE Women's Tag Team Championship was established to be shared between Raw, SmackDown, and NXT.
 In May 2019, the WWE 24/7 Championship was established.
-Defended across all five of WWE's brands, it is open to anyone, regardless of gender or WWE employment status.
-In October 2019, after NXT's creative team took over 205 Live, the WWE Cruiserweight Championship was renamed to NXT Cruiserweight Championship, with the title now shared between 205 Live and NXT, and was later extended to NXT UK in January 2020.
+Defended across all five of WWE's brands, it was open to anyone, regardless of gender or WWE employment status.
+In October 2019, after NXT's creative team took over 205 Live, the WWE Cruiserweight Championship was renamed to NXT Cruiserweight Championship, with the title shared between 205 Live and NXT, and was later extended to NXT UK in January 2020.
 A secondary title was later introduced for NXT UK called the NXT UK Heritage Cup with its own special stipulations.
 Subsequently, the NXT Women's Tag Team Championship was created for NXT with the WWE Women's Tag Team Championship becoming only shared between Raw and SmackDown.
 In January 2022, the NXT Cruiserweight Championship was retired after it was unified with the NXT North American Championship.
-In September 2022, all of NXT UK's championships were retired after the NXT UK brand went on hiatus (which will relaunch in 2023 as NXT Europe).
-The 24/7 Championship was then retired in November 2022.
+In September 2022, the NXT United Kingdom Championship, the NXT UK Women's Championship, and the NXT UK Tag Team Championship were retired and unified into their respective NXT counterparts after the NXT UK brand went on hiatus (which will relaunch in 2023 as NXT Europe).
+The NXT UK Heritage Cup was not retired and after months of inactivity, it was transferred to NXT in April 2023 and renamed the NXT Heritage Cup.
+The 24/7 Championship was also retired in November 2022.